ephekt/Budget-Publishing/README.md

 Classes are a little cumbersome right now, and a lot of that's tied to it having to be in the JSON format.
 This may be redesignable to great benifit.

+## Development Notes
+A lot of the first round of this tool was written in a fairly unstructured way.
+Things make sense but they don't neccessarily flow, and there are lots of fairly large code blocks that do similar things in slightly different ways.
+For that reason among others, rewriting the core of this code for new development may not be such a bad idea, but I wanted to share some of the thought process which went into the current structure, which may not be neccessary to change.

+### Basic Structure
+The basic thoughts I had regarding the basic structuring of the documents was that it should leverage LaTeX as much as possible.
+Almost nothing should be built in, except basic structural components (text blocks, images, tables, etc).
+Rather, things should be macro based.
+The user is able to macro any basic component using built-in LaTeX functions to alter
+##the style.
+This leaves the system highly configurable, and uses the
+##Python more for glue that anything else

+### Functions
+There are lots of little structural things a user may want to have control over in the document.
+They may want to force a new page, switch from frontmatter to mainmatter, place the table of contents, or do various other things.
+Rather that hardcoding these functions as 'components', or some hardcoded subset of 'function', it made sense to put in a 'function' component that just literally calls a LaTeX function.

+In some ways this leverages the front-end.
+It's not like the user is going to write {type:"function", value:"tableofcontents"}, theoretically they're going to go through a front-end tool, where the high level function 'Table of Contents' will be presented to them.
+This creates flexibility to alter what these presented functions are without changing the backend, and even have them differ between multiple tools using the same backend.

+### Classes
+One thing about city budgets is that for all the mess and clutter that occurs in large parts of them, about 70-80% is in a very structured (or at the very least repetitive) form.
+A good tool should allow for specification of certain budget elements such as a Department Ledger, and then allow the user to only enter the elements that change within that (department name, goals, etc.).
+The current method of doing it may be a little clumsy.
+It requires handwritten JSON and has a few hacks.
+A different abstraction for this would be befificial

+### Tables
+Tables are really the core of this project, and they aren't really finished, which is a problem.

+#### What I did
+The problem with tables is that governments often want to do really random stuff and have stupid organization in tables.
+The idea of a good abstraction for how to specify tables is that we make doing well organized things as easy as possible, and allow for poorly specified things through heavy customizability but make that significantly more difficult.
+The way to do this is through healthy defaults.

+For example, if a user simply wants to place a table loaded in from a csv, they simply specify the table src and the table is automatically generated and placed for them.
+If they want to modify an individual row in the middle, have another row have different styling, do a percentage difference between two rows, or whatever other random thing, they can do that, but they have to put work into it.

+Another insight is the general organization of tables into subtables.
+Tables can be composed of arbitrarily nested subtables, and we have to allow for this.
+One nice thing about subtables is that they exist as a unit of summing within a larger subtable.
+For example, you can sum two subtables, but you will never sum one row within a given subtable with another row in another subtable.
+This allowed me to treat subtables in the same way that I treat rows, and just have a subtable be a different 'type' of row.

+#### Missing features and considerations
+Arguably the most important feature of this tool, and one that is missing at the time of writing this due to missing infrastructure, is the ability to generate a table from the database data.
+Using a combination of row and column specifiers, the user should be able to specify data cells that read in from the database.
+For example, the row specifier could be 'salary line items from the Administration Division of the Fire department' and the column specifier could be year 2012, and this would automatically fill in a cell with data.

+Now, there may be situations where specifiers do not resolve to a single line item, but perhaps many.
+In these cases, they should probably be aggregated by a simple sum.

+I think an important feature will be the autogeneration of rows within a table or subtable (and potentially even the automatic generation of subtables).
+Here's what I mean by this: Say the user wants to lay out the total expenses of each department across the last 5 years.
+A user should be able to specify the years as columns, but for the rows, rather than specifying all of the departments, they should be able to only specify they want the total expensenses of each department, and have the table be created for them.

+As for subtable autogenerating, that would be something along the lines of specifying "each expense line item matching 'taxes' for each department, where each department name becomes the title of a subtable listing the line items within it.

+It may be beneficial in a future edition to separate out the data side of the table and the format side.
+I saw them as pretty entertwined, which is why I didn't do this, but it may be possible with the right abstraction to have the main program only load from CSVs, and have another program be responsible for creating that csv (Frankenstein style, reading from the database, or otherwise).

+Another potentially missing feature of the current implementation is the ability to edit a cell after the fact.
+This feature is cumbersome and requires better front-end integration to understand how it'll work.

+### TODO
+case-insensitivity for reading in the JSON.
+Not neccessary but more robust